JoaoVictorPereiraTeixeira/GO-GraphQL/README.md

 ### Playground instructions ###
 The application is able to create a course, chapters, categories and also to consult your information.
-Below there are some querys and mutations to test it
+Below there are some queries and mutations to test it

 * findCategories
 ```